Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Results

-For all variables, aside from $\Phi_\theta$, there is significant observed scatter.
-To further understand the behavior of this scatter, we can look at the size of the inter-quartile range (IQR) as it relates to both anisotropy invariants, $y_b$ and $x_b$.
-Figure \ref{fig:lumley} shows that the scatter in MOST is highest for very anisotropic, one-component turbuelnce (low $y_b$ and high $x_b$) under both stable and unstable conditions.
+For all variables, aside from $\Phi_\theta$, significant scatter is observed.
+To further understand the behavior of this scatter, we can look at the size of the inter-quartile range (IQR) across the anisotropy invariants $y_b$ and $x_b$.
+Figure \ref{fig:lumley} shows that the scatter in MOST is highest for very anisotropic, one-component turbulence (low $y_b$ and high $x_b$) under both stable and unstable conditions.
 Especially under unstable conditions, the scatter appears to vary primarily with $y_b$ as was found previously for the velocity variances \cite{waterman_evaluating_2025}.
 The Lumley triangle pattern for IQR is remarkably similar to the observed pattern for the magnitude of the scalar fluxes, with low fluxes and high IQR associated with one-component, anisotropic turbulence.
 This suggests that low fluxes could be the primary driver of errors in this region.
 Figure \ref{fig:correlations} also indicates that low fluxes could be associated with high error, and the mathematical expression for $\Phi$, equation \eqref{eq:phi_def}, indicates that for small fluxes, small differences in flux magnitude or $\sigma_s$ could affect $\Phi$ dramatically.
 Previous studies associate small fluxes, and large deviations from MOST, with more significant turbulent transport terms (Final term in equation \eqref{eq:var_budget}) \cite{cancelli_dimensionless_2012}.
 The close relationships here between anisotropy, flux magnitude, and deviation from surface layer scaling provide further evidence indicating there may be a connection between anisotropy and turbulent scalar variance transport, although additional, direct analysis of the transport terms falls outside the scope of this manuscript.

 As in \citeA{stiperski_generalizing_2023} and \citeA{waterman_evaluating_2025}, novel scaling relationships can be developed as a function of anisotropy (equation \eqref{eq:phi_eqyb}).
 These novel scaling relationships are outlined in table \ref{tab:equations} and shown in figure \ref{fig:tsw_relations}.
 Fit curves are generally similar to what we see in figure \ref{fig:aniso_scaling}.
 There are some differences, particularly in the near neutral regime, however the amount of fit data in near neutral conditions is somewhat limited, especially for more isotropic turbulence.
 Model error in general remains high for carbon under stable and unstable conditions, and for moisture under stable conditions, reflecting the reality that there is significant variability in the stable scaling for both.
 This variability may be, at least partially, caused by scaling differences across the sites which are discussed in greater detail in section \ref{sec:sites}.
 To evaluate the degree of improvement the new relations provide, we show the Skill Score (SS) in figure \ref{fig:tsw_relations}, defined as